chiedo/flask-starter/README.md

 flask-starter
 =========
+Not actively maintained anymore.
+Will still use but will require updates, etc.

 <img src="https://travis-ci.org/chiedojohn/flask-starter.svg?branch=master" />

 A framework for a new flask project utilizing vagrant or docker 1.5.0 for setting up the development environment and gulp as the task runner.